Change is an inevitable part of our life; as they say. And everything that has to improve requires change.

 There is an increasing awareness of avoiding meat and processed non-vegetarian products.
-Most of the population are turning vegan.
+Most of the population is turning vegan.

 Red meat eaters are at a higher risk of developing cardiovascular diseases and chronic diseases such as hypertension and high blood cholesterol.

-The phytonutrients obtained from plants safeguards one from these risks and serve to be nutritive and superior to animal-based foods.
+The phytonutrients obtained from plants safeguard one from these risks and serve to be nutritive and superior to animal-based foods.

 12. Never Drink Fruits

-Fruits are full of fibers, vitamins, and minerals.
+Fruits are full of fibres, vitamins, and minerals.
 But this is not true when it comes to fruit juices.
 The intrinsic sugar in fruits has an additional value in controlling blood sugar.

-Fruit juices that are available in the market are often processed with added sugars, preservatives, which are unhealthy; as well as lack all the natural fibers in it.
-They are more soft drinks and less likely to contain natural flavors.
+Fruit juices that are available in the market are often processed with added sugars, and preservatives, which are unhealthy; as well as lack all the natural fibres in it.
+They are more soft drinks and less likely to contain natural flavours.
 Fruits in the form of juices make you consume too much of it at once.
-Henceforth, always eat fruits rather than drinking.
+Henceforth, always eat fruits rather than drink.

-So the bottom line is; start small rather than immediately going in altogether.
+So the bottom line is; to start small rather than immediately going in altogether.

 Bring about these 12 healthy changes and watch your physical and mental wellness.